GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 Once per round, you may use your action to ready yourself, allowing you to perform an additional reaction during the round.

 ### 3) Primary Edge
 You are able to acquire a paticular set of abilities not available to the common folk.
-Choose an edge.
+Choose an Edge (see below).
 You gain the selected edge.

 ### 4) Further Training
 You gain training in two weapons of your choice.
 You may choose to learn a language in place of either training.
 Alternatively, you may choose to gain a skill of your choice instead of getting any training in weapons or languages.